Star Trek: Conquest: Admirals

 Players begin Campaign mode with one free Admiral.
 Each Admiral comes with a Cruiser and can have up to seven ships.
 Admirals are commissioned/purchased at the player's homeworld, and come in various types which offer bonuses to players depending on their type: Attack, Defense, or Movement.

 Experience and Ranks

 Each battle gains experience.
 Once enough experience is gained, the Admiral will rise in promotion and earn improved abilities.
 Each Admiral starts at rank one and can move up to rank five.
 However, if he or she is defeated, all experience will be lost.

 Development

 The game was announced in August 2007.

 Reception

 The PlayStation 2 version received "mixed" reviews, while the Wii version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

-Initial reviews were favorable with IGN describing the Wii version as "an interesting game to say the least", but noting that the Wii pricetag means that "only hardcore Trekkies and hardcore strategy fans need apply".
+Initial reviews were favorable with IGN describing the Wii version as "an interesting game to say the least", but noting that the Wii price tag means that "only hardcore Trekkies and hardcore strategy fans need apply".
 However, the out-of-character action of Starfleet "punches gatling-phaser holes in purist Trekdom all over the place" and is seen as "an offensively bad use of a cherished license".